appnosteev/behat-vagrant/README.markdown

 * TODO This can likely be fixed with a silent flag for the most part.

-Fatal error: Class 'Drupal\BehatEditor\FileController' not found in /vagrant/public/drupal.vbox.local/docroot/sites/all/
-* This means the composer manager failed somewhere.
-* I have seen this where github has asked for credentials duing the update
-* and the script wasn't completed.
-* to fix do this
+Fatal error: Class 'Drupal\BehatEditor\FileController' not found in /vagrant/public/drupal.vbox.local/docroot/sites/all/ This means the composer manager failed somewhere.
+I have seen this where github has asked for credentials duing the update and the script wasn't completed.
+To fix do this

 `vagrant ssh`

 `cd /vagrant/public/drupal.vbox.local/docroot/`

 `drush composer-manager update`

 --------